lvelasquezm/python-flask-sample-rest-api/README.md

 * Make sure to
 [select your local python venv](https://code.visualstudio.com/docs/python/python-tutorial#_select-a-python-interpreter) as your python interpreter in VS Code.
-* This repo is already configured with a VS Code python debugger file, so all you will need to do now is to [start the debugging session](https://code.visualstudio.com/docs/editor/debugging#_run-view).
+* This repo is already configured with a VS Code python debugging file, so all you will need to do now is to [start the debugging session](https://code.visualstudio.com/docs/editor/debugging#_run-view).

 If you are not using VS Code then just run (within your python venv):